24003757/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

 /* write all the steps invloved */
+1.Go to Quartus software.

+2.Set new environment.

+3.Type the code to implement SR flipflop using Verilog and validate their functionality using their functional tables.

+4.Run the program.

+5.Give inputs in the waveform table.

+6.Run the program.
 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.